logzio/logz-docs/_source/logzio_collections/_log-sources/curl.md

 ###### Limitations

 * Max body size is 30 MB (31,457,280 bytes)
-* Please note that if you include a `type` field in the log, it will be overridden by the type written in the request header
+* Note that if you include a `type` field in the log, it will be overridden by the type written in the request header

 #### Upload a plain text log file